shapeable/prototype-adpq/README.md

 #### P. Setup or used configuration management

+We used Ansible as configuration management tool.
+Ansible is a radically simple IT automation engine that automates cloud provisioning, configuration management, application deployment, intra-service orchestration, and many other IT needs.

+Designed for multi-tier deployments since day one, Ansible models your IT infrastructure by describing how all of your systems inter-relate, rather than just managing one system at a time.

+It uses no agents and no additional custom security infrastructure, so it's easy to deploy - and most importantly, it uses a very simple language (YAML, in the form of Ansible Playbooks)

+Some of the advantages are

+1. Agentless
+2. Free and Open Source Software (FOSS)
+3. Extensible
+4. Integrating into Existing DevOps Workflows
+5. Idempotency
+6. Network-Wide and Ad Hoc Changes

 #### Q. Setup or used continuous monitoring

 [Rollbar](https://www.rollbar.com) was implemented as the continuous monitoring tool.
 Rollbar can be quickly added to any Ruby application as a gem and is also a standard add-on for Heroku deployments.
 It has a notification system built in that immmediately alerts the team if there are any errors.